 The papers themselves are due in class, but a day or so beforehand (or earlier if you can), you should email all members of the class with a quick summary of what you are planning to write.
 We will use Blackboard's "send email" feature for this task.

-For this assignment, you should prepare an initial draft of a larger research paper on a subject of your choice (within the field of American constitutional development, of course).
+For this assignment, you should prepare a proposal for a research project within the field of American constitutional development, broadly defined.
 We will talk further about the precise form that this paper should take, but I encourage you to think of it as something that you will continue to work on in the future, rather than as a discrete assignment that you will be done with in May.
 For example, you could think of it as a first draft of a disseration proposal, a proposal for an NSF Dissertation Improvement Grant, or a conference paper.
 In this light, you should feel free to conceive of a research project that you cannot actually complete by the end of our semester.
-Put another way, the "finished" paper can be a work in progress, although it should, of course, evidence a significant amount of work already completed.
+Put another way, the "finished" proposal can be a work in progress, although it should, of course, evidence a significant amount of work already completed.

 In thinking about what you might want to write about, I encouage you to start by trying to identify a puzzle of some sort that merits further examination.
 As we work our way through the required readings, keep your eyes peeled for apparent incongruities between your observation of the real world (or the historical record of the real world) and the existing scholarly literature.
 Is there a particular event (or set of events) that seems not to fit with existing scholarly descriptions of American constitutionalism?
 Does this suggest that the existing accounts are wrong or incomplete?
 Or that the event is not as it first appears?
 Starting with week one, I will repeatedly press each of you to begin identifying fruitful research questions along these lines (and I will sometimes suggest some of my own as well).